Hearty Har Wades into 70s Styled Psychedelia with “Scream and Shout”

-Imagine being a musician and your dad was the guy who wrote “Down On the Corner”, “Bad Moon Rising” and “Proud Mary.”
-Most people would rebel and swim against that current and write hip hop or black metal or EDM to avoid the inevitable comparisons.
-But instead, Shane and Tyler Fogerty jumped right into the same 60s/70s AMFM radio tide pool as their celebrated dad, John Fogerty of Creedence Clearwater Revival.
-Wading a little bit farther out though but not too far away from their father’s safe gaze, they drifted towards the slightly more dangerous countercurrents of that era’s soul and psychedelia.
+Imagine growing up as an aspiring musician and your dad was the guy who wrote “Down On the Corner”, “Bad Moon Rising” and “Proud Mary.”
+Many would give up the dream while others may rebel and swim against that current to write something completely opposite in avoidance the inevitable comparisons.
+Instead, Shane and Tyler Fogerty threaded the needle of the latter, as they waded from their father’s safe gaze; drifted towards the slightly more dangerous countercurrents of that same-era soul and psychedelia.

+It is decidedly different than CCR and unique to itself in many of the best ways.

-Their new song “Scream and Shout” (from their debut album Radio Astro)swirls with kaleidoscopic swank and stomp in a drug-fueled haze.
+Their new song “Scream and Shout” (from their debut album Radio Astro, due out Feb.
+19) swirls with kaleidoscopic swank and stomp in a drug-fueled haze.
 It’s a fascinating mix that would feel comfortable in an acid den or a van with carpeted interiors.
 You know… Bell-bottoms and beads galore.
 The trippy harmonies between the brothers add to the fuzzy headiness of the music.
+Listen close because John did the background vocals, too!

 “The song started as the same as most songs I write,” explains Tyler.
 “First music and then words, it took me sometime sitting on the song to find the theme and lyrical content.”